 What type of cage does my iguana require?

-You can start a smaller juvenile iguana in a 10 or 20-gallon aquarium.
-However, adult male iguanas can weigh 15 - 20 lbs (7 - 9 kg) and big ones can grow to 6 feet (1.8 m) in length under the right conditions.
-The average adult iguana is 3 - 5 feet (1 - 1.5 m).
-As your iguana grows, he or she must be moved to a larger enclosure, with accommodation for both horizontal and vertical movement.
+You can start a smaller, juvenile iguana in a 10 or 20-gallon aquarium.
+The average adult iguana is 3-5 feet (1-1.5 m) long; however, adult male iguanas can weigh 15-20 lbs (7-9 kg), and larger ones can grow up to 6 feet (1.8 m) long when fed and housed appropriately.
+As an iguana grows, he or she must be moved to a larger enclosure, with accommodation for both horizontal and vertical movement.

-Your iguana should be provided with a ground area for walking around, exploring, eating, drinking and defecating, and a vertical area such as a branch on which it can climb and bask in the light and heat.
+Iguanas should be provided with a horizontal area for walking around, exploring, eating, drinking, and defecating, and a vertical area, such as a branch, on which climb and bask in the light and heat.
 You may choose to purchase or build a cage for your pet.
-Your veterinarian or pet store may have examples of these larger enclosures to give you an idea of the proper habitat for an adult iguana.
-Glass or Plexiglas enclosures with good ventilation are ideal.
-A cleanable cage bottom capable of being properly disinfected plus a source of heat and ultraviolet (UV) lighting are necessary requirements.
-The cage should have a screened top to prevent your pet from escaping, while still allowing some ventilation.
-A visual barrier around the lower perimeter of a glass or Plexiglas enclosure will prevent your iguana from rubbing or striking its nose (causing sores) as it explores its environment.
+If you choose to build your own enclosure, your veterinarian or pet store can likely provide you with details about how to set up the proper habitat for an adult iguana.
+Glass or Plexiglas® enclosures with good ventilation are ideal.
+The cage bottom should be easy to disinfect and keep clean and the cage should have a screened top to prevent the iguana from escaping, while still allowing some ventilation.
+A source of heat and ultraviolet (UV) light must be provided for iguanas to thrive.
+A visual barrier, such as a strip of dark colored duct tape, placed around the lower perimeter of a glass or Plexiglas® enclosure at the pet’s eye level, will help prevent the iguana from rubbing or striking its nose on the glass and causing sores, as it explores its environment.